peterjc/thapbi-pict/docs/examples/woody_hosts/prepare.rst

 You should find 122 small FASTA files in the ``intermediate/`` folder (or you can get these from the compressed file as described above).
-Note this is robust to being interupted and restarted (e.g. a job might time out on the cluster).
+Note this is robust to being interrupted and restarted (e.g. a job might time out on the cluster).

 ..
 WARNING::